Package 'preventr'

 chol_unit

-Character (required, but has default): The unit of measurement for total_c and hdl_c, either "mg/dL" (the default) or "mmol/L" ("mg" and "mmol" are accepted abbreviations)
+Character (optional behavior variable): The unit of measurement for total_c and hdl_c, either "mg/dL" (the default) or "mmol/L" ("mg" and "mmol" are accepted abbreviations).

 optional_strict

-Logical (required, but has default): Whether to enforce strictness on optional predictor variables, either TRUE or FALSE (the default).
-The argument itself is strict, so 1 or 0 are not accepted (in contrast with some of the other logical inputs considered by this function), and moreover, anything other than TRUE will be treated as FALSE.
+Logical (optional behavior variable): Whether to enforce strictness on optional predictor variables, either TRUE or FALSE (the default).
+The argument itself is strict, so 1 or 0 are not accepted (in contrast with predictor variables expecting logical input), and moreover, anything other than TRUE will be treated as FALSE.
 If FALSE, the function will discard invalid optional predictor variables but still allow the model to run.
 If TRUE, optional predictor variables entered (if any) must be valid for the function to return risk estimates.
 See the "Value" section for more information.

 quiet